 - Avenue - Image, Gallery, and Video Blocks

 - Flatiron - Image, Gallery, and Video Blocks

 - Ishimoto - Image, Gallery, and Video Blocks

 - Montauk - Image, Gallery, and Video Blocks

 - Native - Image, Gallery, and Video Blocks

 - Wells - Image, Gallery, and Quote Blocks

 - Wexley - Image, Gallery, and Video Blocks

 Create or edit a post

 In the Home Menu, click Pages, then click the + icon to create a new post.
 You can also hover over a post title and click Edit to edit an existing post.

 Add a Promoted Block

 Blog posts will have a Text Block or Markdown Block as the first block by default.
 Click the insert point above this block to add a Promoted Block.

-For more detailed steps on adding a block, visit Adding blocks.
+For more detailed steps on adding a block, visit Adding content with blocks.

-After adding your Promoted Block, finish the post, then click Save or Save & Publish.
+When you're finished composing the rest of the post, click Save or Save & Publish.